I7-Examples/Glass/docs/source.txt

 	choose a random row in the table of Awwkwardness;
 	say "[response entry]".

-Asking it about the subject is an action applying to two things.
+Asking it about the subject is an action applying to one thing and one visible thing.

 Carry out asking it about the subject:
 	try mentioning the second noun.